Coat of arms of Lithuania: Lithuanian language

-The origins of the Lithuanian proper noun Vytis remain unclear.
-At the dawn of the Lithuanian National Revival, Simonas Daukantas was the first to use the term vytis—not in reference to the Lithuanian coat of arms, but specifically to the knight—in his historical work Budą Senowęs Lietuwiû kalneniu ir Żemaitiû, published in 1846.
-It is believed either to be a direct translation of the Polish Pogoń, a noun formed from the Lithuanian verb vyti ("to chase"), or, less likely, a borrowing from the East Slavic vityaz.
-In the western South Slavic languages as well as Hungarian, vitez refers to the lowest rank of the feudal nobility.
-Vitez ultimately derives from the Old High German word Witing.
+The origins of the Lithuanian proper noun Vytis remain uncertain.
+Simonas Daukantas first used vytis for the knight, rather than the coat of arms, in his 1846 work Budą Senowęs Lietuwiû kalneniu ir Żemaitiû.
+The term has been interpreted either as a Lithuanian equivalent of Polish Pogoń, as a noun derived from vyti ("to chase"), or, less plausibly, as a borrowing from East Slavic vityaz ("knight").
+Vityas is ultimately derived from Old High German Witing.

 The first theory, proposed by linguist Pranas Skardžius in 1937, was challenged by Leszek Bednarczuk, as pogoń does not have a recorded meaning of a "chasing knight."
-Lithuanian language features personal names with the root -vyt-, such as Vytenis, and the noun vytis follows a morphological pattern typical for verbs-derived nouns According to Bednarczuk, Old Lithuanian had a word vỹtis (genitive vỹčio), meaning "run, chase, pursuit, or general levy," which, at the time the coat of arms was adopted by the Grand Duchy of Lithuania, was translated into Polish and Ruthenian.
+Lithuanian language features personal names with the root -vyt-, such as Vytenis, and the noun vytis follows a morphological pattern typical for verb-derived nouns According to Bednarczuk, Old Lithuanian had a word vỹtis (genitive vỹčio), meaning "run, chase, pursuit, or general levy," which, at the time the coat of arms was adopted by the Grand Duchy of Lithuania, was translated into Polish and Ruthenian.
 Daukantas accurately reconstructed the word's form from the verb výti, but misinterpreted its meaning, an error followed by later authors.